 The ABS code C0040 is a diagnostic trouble code (DTC) that warns of a potential malfunction in one of the wheel speed sensors or the sensor’s circuit.

 What Does the C0040 Code Mean?

 The C044 code stands for “Right Front Wheel Speed Circuit Malfunction.”
 It is set when the ABS module notices that there is an issue with the right front wheel speed sensor or its circuitry.

 The wheel speed sensors provide wheel speed input to the electronic module(s) that prevent wheel lockup and provide vehicle stability functions.
 There are usually four sensors, although some earlier ABS systems on rear wheel drive pickups and vans may simply measure rear axle speed or transmission output shaft speed.
 Cars always have four sensors if equipped with ABS, and vehicle dynamics systems always have a sensor at each wheel.

-If you want to learn the possible causes of code C0040, click here.
+Continue reading to learn the possible causes of C0040.

 Note: The definition of code C0040 may be different depending on the vehicle manufacturer.
 Consult the appropriate repair manual or repair database for the exact code definition.